the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-metadata.md

 For example, for brain data, the [Brain Imaging Data Structure](https://doi.org/10.25504/FAIRsharing.rd1j6t) is the standard to use.
 Other [metadata standards](https://fairsharing.org/standards)(reporting requirements, terminologies, and models/schemas) are searchable in [FAIRsharing](https://fairsharing.org/).
 - Variables should be defined and explained using [data dictionaries](http://help.osf.io/m/bestpractices/l/618767-how-to-make-a-data-dictionary).
-- Data should be stored in logical and hierarchical folder structures, with accompanying descriptions in a README file.
+- Data should be stored in logical and hierarchical folder structures, with a README file used to describe the structure.

 The README file is helpful for others and will also help you find your data in the future {cite}`Fuchs2018documentation`.
 See the [README template from Cornell](https://cornell.app.box.com/v/ReadmeTemplate) for an example.